LCStuber/SmartCampusGMSDataAnalysis/README.md

 Welcome to the Sensors Data Analysis project by GMS (Gerência de Manutenção e Serviços)!
 This project aims to provide insightful analysis of sensor data collected from various sources.

-## Access our analysis through [Streamlit](https://analytics-smartcampus.streamlit.app/)

-To explore our analysis, simply visit our Streamlit app using the link above.
-Through the app, you can interact with different visualizations and insights derived from the sensor data.

 ### Features